imodpasteur/ZOLA-3D/README.md

 2. Calibrate your PSF from a stack of fluorescent beads using Zernike polynomials (ideal for cylyndrical lens or deformable mirror).
 50-100 nm z step is optimal.
 Open your stack, select central position of one or few beads with `Point selector` and run `ZOLA -> Calibration: PSF modeling`

-Next, this calibrations is used for localization of single molecules in 3D.
+3. Next, this calibrations is used for localization of single molecules in 3D.
-Open your stack with single molecule blinking images, select region of interest.
+Open your stack with single molecule blinking images, select region of interest and run `ZOLA -> Localization`

 ## Distinctive features:

 * A very simple user interface implemented in Fiji.
 * We incorporate 3D predetection (instead of just finding a peak) into the algorithm, so the PSF can be spatially extended, such as tetrapod PSF.
 * We use integrated model of PSF encoded into pupil function.
 This makes PSF calibration extremely robust to the noise.
-As a result, only one or two beads are needed to calibrate PSF
+As a result, only one or two beads are needed to calibrate PSF.
+* Index mismatch is included.
+Just select the correct immersion and mounting medium parameters.
-* All calculations are done on GPU
+* All calculations are done on GPU.